To obtain a License in Ghana for the operation of the business of microfinance (moneylending), one has to go through a three-pronged process.

-However, where the foreign investor intends to engage in the business of services and the said foreign investor has a Ghanaian partner, the foreign investor is required to invest a foreign capital of less than TWO HUNDRED THOUSAND UNITED STATES DOLLARS (USD200,000.00) in cash, or capital good relevant to the investment or a combination of both by way of equity participation and the person who is a citizen of Ghana must hold not less than 10% of the equity.
+However, where the foreign investor intends to engage in the business of services and the said foreign investor has a Ghanaian partner, the foreign investor is required to invest a foreign capital of less than TWO HUNDRED THOUSAND UNITED STATES DOLLARS (USD200,000.00) in cash, or capital goods relevant to the investment or a combination of both by way of equity participation and the person who is a citizen of Ghana must hold not less than 10% of the equity.

-Incentives and Benefits under the GIPC Act
+Incentives and Benefits Under the GIPC Act

-- Customs Import Duty Exemptions (There are custom duties exemption for plant, machinery, equipment, and parts thereof)
+- Customs Import Duty Exemptions (There are custom duties exemption for Plant, Machinery, Equipment, and parts thereof).

 - Various Tax benefits (Subject to some conditions)

-- Investment Guarantees (Free Transferability of Capital, Profits and Dividends and immigrant quotas depending on the amount of paid-up capital of the enterprise)
+- Investment Guarantees (Free Transferability of Capital, Profits and Dividends and immigrant quotas depending on the amount of paid-up capital of the enterprise

 Conditions for the Application of the License from the Bank of Ghana (BOG)